WillCao68/twist-api/source/includes/v2/_overview.md

 items.

-## Return results and error handling
+## Request, response, and error handling

+The maximum allowed size of the request body for common requests is 5MB.
+Some attachments have their own limits for upload, please check their own sections for more details.

-A response is always a JSON object which can be following:
+A response is always a JSON object which can be the following:

 - On successful return: JSON data
 - On an error return, HTTP error code followed by: `{“error”: [error_code, error_string], **kwargs}`